views-platform/docs/Onboarding Resources/views_platform_onboarding_guide.md

 - **[views-evaluation](https://github.com/views-platform/views-evaluation)**: Focuses on the evaluation metrics and analysis of model outputs.

-For more information on the individual contents of the repositories, please see the repository `README.md` files.
+For more information on the individual contents of the repositories, please consult the respective repository `README.md` files.

 ## 2. Getting Started